VegaDeftwing/OpGuidesHugoSrc/content/posts/exodus.md

 </pre>
 A hundred times before we had and idea what it meant.

-But what if r/place <a class="ptr">(2)</a> were a post from some random user on a micro-blogging platform, where you could click to zoom in and place your pixel?
+But what if r/place <footnote>BTW, there's a few r/place clones that are going strong, such as https://pxls.space/</footnote> were a post from some random user on a micro-blogging platform, where you could click to zoom in and place your pixel?

 What if when you saw those box-y emoji's for Wordle you could play right there, in the post - maybe with the post having saved how that user did so you could race them?